dfcastellanos/MEPLS/doc/tutorial/step3.md

 ```

-# Results{#results}
+# Results{#results_3}

-You can compile this program as explained in @ref HowToBuild.When running the program, the output
+You can compile this program as explained in [How to build](@ref HowToBuild).
+When running the
-will consist of two columns.
-The first one is the total applied strain, and the second is the
+program, the output will consist of two columns.
+The first one is the total applied strain, and
-external stress.
-Instead of showing here the raw output, we will redirect it to a file and use a
+the second is the external stress.
+Instead of showing here the raw output, we will redirect it to
-very simple Python script (see next) to plot it:
+ a file and use a very simple Python script (see next) to plot it:

 ```sh
 $ ./run_sim